FrancesCoronel/personal-website-v3/site/content/adventures/2017-03-05-the-great-migration.md

 date: 2017-03-05
 description: I'm starting the process of migrating this blog from Wordpress to Jekyll.
 banner: https://fvcproductions.files.wordpress.com/2017/03/monarch-butterfly-wallpaper-2.jpg
+aliases:
+  - /2017/03/05/the-start-of-a-wondrous-migration/
 categories:
   - blog
 tags:
   - migration
   - wordpress
   - jekyll
   - personal website
 ---

 ## After 4 lovely years using Wordpress, I am officially starting the process of moving from Wordpress to Jekyll. 🦋